-- 3.2.3 The other scenario could be where IPTV providers may also provide content other than TV channels from broadcasters like video on demand, music-on-demand, and games or locally developed content etc. In such cases the telecom licensee shall be responsible for observing program code and advertisement code and such program code and advertisement code shall be the same as provided in Cable Television Network (Regulation) Act 1995 and Rules thereunder.
-The above stated contents can broadly be classified as broadcasting content, Internet related content or video on demand including movie related content.
-Ministry of Information and Broadcasting is monitoring content related to broadcasting and Movie whereas IT ministry is monitoring the contents related to Internet.
-It would therefore be appropriate that respective ministries regulate the content provided using IPTV platform.
+- The other scenario could be where telecom licensee providing 3.2.5 IPTV may also show content other than TV channels from broadcasters like video on demand, music-on-demand, and games or locally developed content etc. In such cases the telecom licensee shall be responsible for observing program code and advertisement code and such program code and advertisement code shall be the same as provided in Cable Television Network (Regulation) Act 1995 and Rules thereunder.
+In addition to this, such licensees (Telecom licensee providing IPTV) will also be bound by various Acts, instructions, directions, regulations and guidelines issued by the government from time to time including IT Act 2000 to regulate the contents. - The contents can broadly be classified as broadcasting 3.2.6 content, Internet related content or video on demand including movie related content.
+Ministry of Information and Broadcasting is regulating content related to broadcasting and Movie whereas IT ministry is regulating contents related to Internet.
+Therefore it would be appropriate that respective ministries regulate the content provided using IPTV platform.
 Operational procedures like time to keep a copy of the contents shown on IPTV, monitoring requirements etc can be worked out by DOT based on the feedback from respective ministries.
 Any violation of prevailing Acts/ Rules/ guidelines relating to content by telecom service providers in provisioning of IPTV service shall be reported to DoT by respective ministries.
 The decision of the respective ministries regarding violation of the law/ direction/ guidelines in respect to content shall be final.
-DoT may perhaps seek the guidance of the respective ministries to ascertain the penalties for the breach to maintain uniformity and shall initiate suitable action for imposing penalties for violations in time bound manner. - 3.2.4 Concerns have been raised that Telecom service provider providing IPTV can also produce and show news channels, which is highly regulated and maximum FDI is limited to 26% in such sector.
+DoT may perhaps seek the guidance of the respective ministries to ascertain the penalties for the breach to maintain uniformity and shall initiate suitable action for imposing penalties for violations in time bound manner.

+- 3.2.7 Concerns have been raised that Telecom service provider providing IPTV can also produce and show news channels, which is highly regulated and maximum FDI is limited to 26% in such sector.
 Hence they will be able to bypass present provisions if IPTV service is permitted to telecom operators.
-The Authority has deliberated the issue and is of the opinion that Telecom service provider providing IPTV will show only those new channels which are permitted by I & B Ministry.

-3.2.5 Considering above discussions and to ensure that unregulated content are not shown by Telecom service provider providing IPTV service, suitable provisions will have to be specified in respective licenses of Telecom service providers.
+The Authority has deliberated the issue and is of the opinion that Telecom service provider providing IPTV will show only those news channels which are permitted by I & B Ministry. - 3.2.8 The Authority also recommends that all telecom licensees/ Cable operators before providing IPTV will give a self certified declaration to I&B ministry, DoT and TRAI giving details such as license/ registration under which IPTV service is proposed, the start date, the area being covered, and details of the network infrastructure etc. - 3.2.9 Considering above discussions and to ensure that unregulated content are not shown by Telecom service provider providing IPTV service, suitable provisions will have to be specified in respective licenses of Telecom service providers. - 3.2.10 Recommendations,

-3.2.6 Recommendations,